cossio/SamApp2024Py/README.md

 To setup the Python environment and dependencies, we recommend using `pixi`.
 See https://pixi.sh/latest/#installation for details on how to install `pixi` locally.

+If you want to avoid local setup, these notebooks can also be run using Google Colab.

 ## Citation

 If you use this code, please cite the references in the original PGM repository (https://github.com/jertubiana/PGM), in addition to: